futureplc/twig-stack-extension/README.md

 using `{% stack %}`.
 This is particularly helpful for managing scripts, styles, or other elements that need to be included in a specific order or only when certain conditions are met.
 Such as when using [Twig Components](https://symfony.com/bundles/ux-twig-component/current/index.html).

+This plugin is heavily inspired by [filhocodes/twig-stack-extension](https://github.com/filhocodes/twig-stack-extension) and refactored to work with Twig `^3.9.0`.

 ## Installation

 You can install the package via composer: